Sourudra/Book-Recommendation-System/README.md

 # Book-Recommendation-System
- This project builds a Machine Learning-based Collaborative Filtering Book Recommendation System using K-Nearest Neighbors (K-NN).
-It analyzes user ratings to find similar books and suggests personalized recommendations through a Streamlit app, enhancing user experience with data-driven suggestions and book posters.
+This project creates a Machine Learning-based Collaborative Filtering Book Recommendation System using the K-Nearest Neighbors (K-NN) algorithm.
+The model analyzes user ratings to identify similarities between books and recommend ones that are most like those the user has interacted with.
+The trained model is integrated into a Streamlit app, allowing users to input a book title and receive personalized book suggestions along with their posters.
+This system leverages machine learning to provide accurate, data-driven book recommendations, demonstrating the effectiveness of collaborative filtering in creating personalized user experiences.

 ![app ss](https://github.com/user-attachments/assets/56577402-35b7-46a6-a1d2-d554c019a745)